How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

 Helpful Resources:

-USDA Zone Finder (find your hardiness zone)
+USDA Zone Finder - Find your hardiness zone

-US Drought Watch (check current drought conditions)
+US Drought Monitor - Check current drought conditions

-How to Water Your Plants (my complete watering guide)
+How to Water Your Plants - My complete watering guide

 Frequently Asked Questions About Arborvitae Landscaping